peri-source/peri/docs/optimization.rst

 Optimization and sampling
 *************************

-..I'm assuming that `initial guess for particle positions` is not part of ..optimization

-As mentioned in the `Introduction`_, PERI works by fitting a generative model to the data.
-Now that you've selected or designed a `Generative Model`_, the next step is optimizing that model.

-In section BLAH, we obtained an initial guess for the particle positions and radii from centroid methods.
+As mentioned in the :doc:`Walkthrough </walkthrough>`, PERI works by fitting a generative model to data.
+In the :doc:`Walkthrough </walkthrough>`, we obtained an initial guess for the particle positions and radii from centroid methods.
 We used this initial guess to create a state ``st`` with all the components of the model.
 We now need to optimize the model.

 First, the centroid methods do not provide a guess for global parameters such as the illumination field or the point-spread function.
 Second, the centroid methods frequently miss or mis-feature many particles.
 Third, we would like to completely optimize the model to get maximally-accurate position and radii measurements.
 In this section, we'll discuss how to optimize a :class:`peri.states.ImageState` and accomplish all three of these goals.

+Most of these steps are implemented in the ``peri.runner`` convenience functions. **you need to update this since runner has changed**

 Initial Optimization
 --------------------